inveniosoftware/invenio-assets/README.rst

 Media assets management for Invenio web interface.

-* Provides the creation of JavaScript and CSS bundles.
+* Provides the processing and bundling of JavaScript and CSS files.

-* Allows the use of filters to create such bundles (like `scss`).
+* Provides CLI for installing and building media assets for Invenio via integration with NPM.

 *This is an experimental developer preview release.*